WICG/attribution-reporting-api/README.md

 -   `reportingorigin`: (optional) the desired endpoint that the conversion report for this impression should go to.
 Default is the top level origin of the page.

-Clicking on an anchor tag that specifies these attributes will log create a new impression that will be handled according to [Handling an impression event](#handling-an-impression-event)
+Clicking on an anchor tag that specifies these attributes will create a new impression event that will be handled according to [Handling an impression event](#handling-an-impression-event)

 ### Registering impressions for window.open() navigations